 - c.
-Remind ad hoc committee members of the confidential nature of their assignment; - d.
+Remind ad hoc committee members of the confidential nature of their assignment and ensure the ad hoc has clear information on the criteria for advancement at the relevant rank and step; - d.
 Verify the academic appointee's mentors, co-authors, or collaborators do not chair ad hoc committees.
 However, they may serve as committee members if their expertise is needed.
 In these cases, an explanation of why they were asked to serve should be included below the signature block on the ad hoc committee report;